-The new Jaguar 4.4-liter V8 in the HSE is more powerful, less thirsty and quicker than the BMW engine it replaces.
-Horsepower has been increased by 23 to 305 horsepower at 5750 rpm.
-Torque remains at 325 pound-feet but it now peaks at 4100 rpm.
-It accelerates the HSE from 0 to 60 mph in just over 9 seconds, almost a full second quicker than last year's model.
-The HSE's top speed is electronically limited to 124 mph.
-The Jaguar engine is cleaner and gets better fuel efficiency with an EPA-estimated 14/18 mpg City/Highway.
+The Jaguar-based 4.4-liter V8 in the HSE is more powerful, more fuel efficient and cleaner than the BMW engine it replaced for 2006.
+It produces 305 horsepower at 5750 rpm and 325 pound-feet of torque at 4100 rpm.
+The Range Rover HSE can accelerate from 0 to 60 mph in just over 9 seconds, quicker than the 2005 model with the BMW-based engine.
+The top speed is electronically limited to 124 mph.
+The Jaguar engine is clean and is EPA-rated at 14/18 mpg City/Highway.

 Both V8s are mated to a the latest-generation, ZF six-speed automatic transmission featuring CommandShift, one of the more flexible manual override systems in the luxury market.
 In the Range Rover, CommandShift can operate in both the high and low ranges of the transfer case for use on or off road.
 It will upshift when in manual mode but not until engine redline, and in deference to off-roaders' occasional need for low, borderline-lugging engine speed, it delays downshifting until just before the engine's stall point.
 When in automatic Sport mode, the transmission employs slightly higher shift points and downshifts more readily.
-Even while just in Drive, we felt it drop down a gear halfway through corners looking for a sweeter spot in the engine's power curve.
+Your can sometimes feel it drop down a gear halfway through a corner to gain a sweeter spot in the engine's power curve.

 Four-wheel anti-lock disc brakes are backed by Emergency Brake Assist, which applies full braking force in a panic stop even if the driver mistakenly relaxes brake pedal pressure, and electronic brake-force distribution (EBD), which helps reduce stopping distances by balancing braking forces front to rear.

 The Range Rover may be the ultimate in style, prestige, luxury, and off-road capability in a sport utility.
-Upgrades for 2006 keep it in contention for best in class.
-The Range Rover offers European style and pedigree, something neither the Lexus LX 470 nor the INFINITI QX56 has.
+Upgrades for 2007 keep it in contention for best in class.
+The Range Rover offers European style and pedigree, which isn't available at Lexus or INFINITI.
 It offers off-road capability and cargo space that BMW X5 drivers can only dream about.
-And it'll run circles around the Mercedes-Benz G500 on a paved road while giving the G500 a run for its deutschmark on rustic, ungraded tracks.
-In short, the 2006 Range Rover maintains its reputation as the standard to which other SUVs aspire.
+Not even the new Mercedes-Benz GL-Class competes with the Range Rover in on-road luxury or off-road prowess.
+In short, the 2007 Range Rover enhances its reputation as the standard to which other SUVs aspire.
 It is a pleasure to drive and it's easy on the eyes.
-For many, it truly is the SUV champion of the world.
+For many, it truly is the SUV world champion.

 We have partnered with trusted dealers in your area to give you a great price on the new Land Rover Range Rover.